Shane Warne: Early international career (1992–1995)

-Path to 300 Test wickets (1993–1999)
+In February and March 1993, Warne took 17 wickets at an average of 15.05 in Australia's tour of New Zealand, tying Danny Morrison as the top wicket-taker for the series.
+On 24 March, Warne made his One Day International debut at Wellington, taking two wickets.

-In 1993, Warne was selected for Australia's Ashes tour of England, in which he was the leading wicket-taker for the six-Test series, with 34.
-His first ball of the series was called the "Ball of the Century", bowling the experienced English batsman Mike Gatting with a ball that turned from well-outside leg stump to clip the off bail.
-Warne took 71 Test wickets in 1993, a then-record for a spin bowler in a calendar year.
-New Zealand batsmen significantly contributed to his tally.
-Early in 1993, Warne took 17 wickets in Australia's tour of New Zealand, tying Danny Morrison with 17 as the top wicket-taker for the series.
-When New Zealand toured Australia for three Tests in November and December, Warne took 18 wickets and was named "player of the series".
+In 1993, Warne was selected for Australia's Ashes tour of England.
+His first ball of the series, at Old Trafford, was called the "Ball of the Century".
+Warne bowled experienced English batsman Mike Gatting, with a ball that drifted through the air and then turned from well outside leg stump to clip the off bail.
+Warne claimed 34 wickets in his first Ashes series, leading all bowlers, at an average of 25.79.
+Australia won the six Test series 4–1.

+When New Zealand toured Australia for three Tests in November and December, Warne took 18 wickets and was named Player of the Series as Australia won the three Test series 2–0.
+Warne took 72 Test wickets in 1993, a then-record for a spin bowler in a calendar year.
+Almost all of the 72 wickets were English and New Zealand batsmen.

 Warne featured in South Africa's tour of Australia in 1993–94 and Australia's return tour in March 1994.
-In the second Test of South Africa's tour at the SCG, Warne took ten wickets in a Test for the first time in his career.
+In the second Test of South Africa's tour at the Sydney Cricket Ground, Warne took ten wickets in a Test for the first time in his career.
 His 7/56 in the first innings and 5/72 in the second was not enough to secure victory for Australia; on the Test's final day, Warne was part of an Australian batting collapse and South Africa won the Test.
-He was named one of the Wisden Cricketers of the Year in the 1994 Wisden Cricketers' Almanack.
+Both of the three Test series were drawn 1-1.
+Warne was named one of the Wisden Cricketers of the Year in the 1994 Wisden Cricketers' Almanack.